cartesi/rollups-contracts/README.md

 ### Consensus

 This module is responsible for providing valid claims to DApps after reaching some form of consensus.
-The module's interface aims to be as generic as possible to accomodate any consensus model, since there are plenty to choose from.
+The module's interface aims to be as generic as possible to accommodate any consensus model, since there are plenty to choose from.
 The way claims are encoded and stored is abstracted entirely by the interface.
 Implementation-wise, this is left to a History contract.

 The only type of consensus that is currently implemented by Cartesi is called Authority.
 It is owned by a single address, who has complete power over the consensus.
 It is arguably the simplest consensus to implement, although quite vulnerable.